ascii-boxes/boxes/README.md

 however, that the location of the system-wide config file can only be changed using the source distribution, because its path is compiled in.

+* Using GNU make:
   1. Unpack the archive.
   2. Edit the top level *Makefile* and change the value of `GLOBALCONF` to whereever you want the system-wide config file to reside.
 Note that each user may have his/her own config file in *$HOME/.boxes*.
 Also note that the value of `GLOBALCONF` is a full file name.
 It does **not** specify a directory into which to copy the config file.
   3. If you are on DEC/OSF, edit *src/regexp/Makefile*, and add `-D_ANSI_C_SOURCE` to the `CFLAGS` definition.

-4. Type `make` in the top level directory.<br/>
-   This should leave you with the binary in the *src* directory.
+  4. Type `make` in the top level directory.<br/> This should leave you with the binary in the *src* directory.
+* Using CMake:
+  1. Unpack the archive
+  2. Edit the top level `CMakeLists.txt` and change the value of `GLOBALCONF` to whereever you want the system-wide config file to reside.
+Note that each user may have his/her own config file in *$HOME/.boxes*.
+Also note that the value of `boxes_GLOBALCONF` is a full file name.
+It does **not** specify a directory into which to copy the config file.
+  3. Create a directory for the build and enter it: `mkdir build && cd build`
+  4. Configure and build with `cmake <path-to-boxes> && make`
+     * If you are having trouble building on Windows, you may need to force use of MinGW with `cmake -G "MinGW Makefiles" <path-to-boxes>`.
+Consult the `appveyor.yml` script for an example of a complete windows build.
+  5. (Optional) Test the build with `make check`

 The boxes development platform is intel/linux (SLES).
 If you are on a different platform and somehow manage to materialize a binary, please